 The Indonesian delegate thanked the donor countries (Japan, Switzerland and Australia) of the project and provided an update on further work on bamboo development in Indonesia.
-Activities supported by the project have continued with the support of different donor institutions such as INBAR, ACIAR, ICRAF,
+Activities supported by the project have continued with the support of different donor institutions such as INBAR, ACIAR, ICRAF, other ministries and local government.
+The delegate informed the Committees that the Government of Indonesia intends to fully realize the potential of bamboo resources to help fulfil its climate targets.

-PD 737/14 Rev.2 (I)

-Developing Supply Capacity of Wood-based Biomass Energy through Improved Enabling Conditions and Efficient Utilization of Degraded Forest Lands Involving Local Communities in North Sumatra Province of Indonesia
+PD 737/14 Rev.2 (I) Developing Supply Capacity of Wood-based Biomass Energy through Improved Enabling Conditions and Efficient Utilization of Degraded Forest Lands Involving Local Communities in North Sumatra Province of Indonesia